 Several hardware settings are made through the use of jumper caps to connect jumper pins on the main board.
-The jumper's pin 1 on main board will be on the top or on the left when hold-ing the main board with the keyboard connector away from yourself.
+The jumper's pin 1 on main board will be on the top or on the left when holding the main board with the keyboard connector away from yourself.

-Jumpers with two pins will be shown a: for Close (On) and for Open (Off).
+Jumpers with two pins will be shown as for Close (On) and for Open (Off).
 To connect the pins, simply place a plastic jumper cap over the two pins.

-CPU Clock Speed Selection - JP39 and JP37
+CPU Clock Speed Selection - JP5